RetroPie/RetroPie-Docs/docs/Overclocking.md

 vcgencmd get_config int | egrep "(arm|core|gpu|sdram)_freq|over_volt"
 ~~~

-The current frequency of the components (remember they only increase speed under load) can be queried with:
+The current frequency of the components can be queried with (remember they only increase speed under load unless using `force_turbo`):

 ~~~
 for src in arm core h264 isp v3d; do echo -e "$src:\t$(vcgencmd measure_clock $src)"; done